-Some researchers, especially in the social sciences, create code books which explain the dataset and provide information such as code, field and label descriptions.
-The Data Documentation Initiative provides useful guidance on how to create a code book for your data.
+Some researchers, especially in the social sciences, create codebooks which explain the dataset and provide information such as codes (abbreviations or labels for categorical variables) used in the dataset, field and label descriptions.
+The Data Documentation Initiative provides useful guidance on how to create a codebook for your data.

-When you upload your data into a data repository, the data repository will also make your data discoverable.
-Discoverability is ensured through the use of discovery metadata: information such as the title of the dataset, the names of the authors, keywords, institutional affiliation etc. Data repositories usually adhere to metadata standards.
-For example, 4TU.Research Data uses DataCite metadata schema as well as additional Dublin Core metadata.
+When you publish data or research software in a data repository they will become findable.
+Findability is ensured through the use of metadata: information such as the title of the dataset or research software, the names of the authors, keywords, institutional affiliation, etc. Data repositories usually adhere to metadata standards.
+For example, 4TU.Research Data uses the DataCite metadata schema as well as additional Dublin Core metadata.

 Disciplinary metadata standards